rajrasane04/simon-says_game/README.md

 ## How to Play

-1. **Start** : Press any key on your keyword to begin the game.
+1. **Start** : Press 'Start' Button to begin the game.
 2. **Watch** : It will play a sequence of colors by lighting them up.
 3. **Repeat** : After Simon's turn, it's your turn to repeat the sequence by clicking the colors in the same order.
 4. **Level Up** : If you successfully repeat the sequence, Simon will add another color to the sequence, increasing the difficulty.
-5. **Game Over** : If you make a mistake, the game will end.
-You can then press any key on your keyword to play again.
+5. **Game Over** : If you make a mistake, the game will end and display your score.
+You can then press 'Start' Button to play again.

 ## Try it Out